The New Order (band): History

 After The Stooges imploded in 1974, former Stooges lead guitarist Ron Asheton formed a new band, ultimately acquiring drummer Dennis "Machine Gun" Thompson, bass player Jimmy Recca and keyboardist Scott Thurston.
 For a while, the new band shared rehearsal space at a house owned by Ray Manzarek, during his collaboration with Stooges' lead singer Iggy Pop.

-When The New Order's first singer Jeff Spry was forced to quit the band (due to jail time incurred from a drinking/quaalude related DUI coupled with failure to perform community service), The New Order's first drummer, K.J.
+When The New Order's first singer Jeff Spry was forced to quit the band (due to jail time incurred from a drinking/quaalude-related DUI coupled with failure to perform community service), The New Order's first drummer, K.J.
 Knight, recommended Dave Gilbert as a replacement.
 K.J. and Gilbert had both been veterans of the 1971/1972 incarnations of Ted Nugent's Amboy Dukes.
-After keyboardist Scott Thurston quit, his position was filled by a second guitarist, Ray Gunn, another Detroit veteran who was recommended by Dennis Thompson.
+After keyboardist Scott Thurston quit, his position was filled by a second guitarist, Ray Gunn (not to be confused with the 2026 animated film), another Detroit veteran who was recommended by Dennis Thompson.

 Leading up to the making of The New Order's first demo tapes, long time Blue Öyster Cult producer, Sandy Pearlman, was approached to produce the band but ultimately this didn't come together.
 The back cover of the Declaration of War album bears the inscription: "This album is dedicated to the CULT", furthering the links with the Blue Öyster Cult.

 A projected collaboration with '60s and '70s rock impresario, Kim Fowley, was also talked about, but never came to fruition.